 I think it's wonderful that you are planning on your own.
 It will instill a thirst for independent travel in your children, which is an amazing gift.
 If there are hiccups, that's also part of the fun and unpredictability of travel, whether it be independent or guided.

-Hope this helps you further! :) almost 6 years ago
+Hope this helps you further! :) over 6 years ago

 Thank you friends!
 All your advice has really helped a lot.

 Would you recommend going to Phnom Penh or just avoiding it?
 I've heard mixed responses.